 All you have to do is click on the offers you want to activate and use your card at the stores you’ve chosen.
 Netspend will track the offers you redeem and credit your account with cash back at the end of the month.

 Other cardholder perks

 The Western Union® Netspend® Prepaid Mastercard has almost all of the features of a regular bank account.
 It offers direct deposit, online bill pay, overdraft protection, money management tools and more.
 Here’s a closer look at some of the main benefits of Netspend prepaid cards.

 High APY savings account

 You can open a free Netspend savings account alongside your prepaid card account that offers APYs up to 5 percent on the first $1,000 in your account.
-You simply make transfers from your card account to the savings account or you can set up automatic transfers.
+You can make transfers from your card account to the savings account or you can set up automatic transfers instead.

 Netspend has optional overdraft protection for cardholders who receive at least one direct deposit of $200 or more every 30 days.

 You’ll have a 24-hour grace period to avoid fees.
 After that, you’ll be charged $15 unless you overdraft your account by less than $10.
 If you only overspend a little, Netspend may waive your overdraft fee as a courtesy.

 You can receive government benefits, tax refunds, paychecks and more via direct deposit for free.